Skip to content

 1. CLI flags

-Built-in MCP runtime configuration is environment-only in this command:
+Built-in MCP runtime configuration is CLI-owned in this command:

 • When enabled, serve starts one loopback Built-in MCP runtime and injects VR_MCP_BUILTIN_RUNTIME_URL into gateway workers.